doctorfree/nvim-lazyman/markdown/lazyman.1.md

 `-v` : indicates install and initialize the 'LunarVim' Neovim configuration

+`-i` : indicates install language servers and tools for coding diagnostics

-`-I` : indicates install language servers and tools for coding diagnostics
+`-I` : indicates install all language servers and tools for coding diagnostics

 `-L cmd` : specifies a Lazy command to run